 You should absolutely be collecting email addresses during this busy holiday season.
 Your business is going to encounter hundreds of potential customers who are gift shopping, majority of whom will NOT buy from you.

 And those who do buy are likely buying for someone else.

 Wouldn’t it be great if they eventually bought one of your items for themselves too?

-Are they going to remember your business in the new year and just think of it out of the blue?
-Chances are slim to none.
+Are they going to remember your business and just think of it out of the blue?
+Chances are slim.